dotnet/docs-maui/docs/platform-integration/appmodel/launcher.md

 <!-- markdownlint-disable MD025 -->
 # [Android](#tab/android)

-If you want to use deep links to open other Android apps you must define an intent in the app manifest.
+If you want to use deep links to open other Android apps you can define an intent in the app manifest.
 Add the following code to the _Platforms/Android/AndroidManifest.xml_ file:

 ```xml
 <activity android:name="appName" android:exported="true">